testillano/h2agent/README.md

   could constraint the final delay configured to avoid reach the maximum opened files limit allowed.
 By default, it is configured to 0 usecs.
   Zero value means that close operation is done just after writting the file.

+[--remote-servers-lazy-connection]
+  By default connections are performed when adding client endpoints.
+  This option configures remote addresses to be connected on demand.

 [-v|--version]
   Program version.